 - On June 10, 2019, the Oregon Coordinating Council on Ocean Acidification and Hypoxia (OAH) released the Oregon’s DRAFT Ocean Acidification and Hypoxia Action Plan

-- Understanding Ocean Acidification from Data in the Classroom—Use NOAA data to learn about ocean acidification.
+- Understanding Ocean Acidification from Data in the Classroom —Revised in 2019, this high school level curriculum uses NOAA data to help students learn about ocean acidification.

 - The Power of pH: Changing Ocean Chemistry from Monterey Bay Aquarium – Review what pH is and how CO2 released from the burning of fossil fuels increases the acidity of the ocean